tommyneu/renewal_reward_paper/README.md

 Shorter than average keystrokes are weighted the same as longer keystrokes
     not sure if these should be split and we can reward them differently

+# graphing success

+Y is the failure rate
+x is the number of characters in password

+baseline old system of someone who has their password

+# abstract
+we have a problem and it si very important we have a technique for fixing this problem though our evaluation and emulation we have proven that our method is great